Quick Facts About FTM & FTN Top Surgery

 Drains, which are tubes coming out through the skin on the sides of the chest and which serve to remove unwanted fluid in the surgical field, usually stay in on average for ten days to two weeks.
 Those individuals who have had their top surgery using the double incision free nipple graft technique will have a special dressing on around their “new” nipples for two weeks in order to protect them and allow them to be revascularized (get a new blood supply).
 See photo here.

 The majority of patients experience only a mild degree of discomfort that can typically be alleviated with oral medication.
-Most individuals feel well enough to return to school and/or non-strenuous office jobs within a few days of surgery, but any vigorous physical activity or heavy lifting will need to be avoided for a minimum of three to four weeks and up to eight to ten weeks.
+Most individuals feel well enough to return to school and/or non-strenuous office jobs within one to two weeks after surgery.
+However, it is strongly recommended to avoid any vigorous upper extremity and chest types of physical activities, including heavy lifting, for two to three months depending on a variety of factors.

 The results of top surgery are evident immediately though it can take up to a year for all the swelling to fully resolve and the incision lines to mature and largely fade.
 You actually may see some increased swelling for the first two months which then gradually subsides.